 Length of Marriage

 In California, you have a short-term marriage if you have been married for less than 10 years.
 In this case, the law presumes the length of time you will be paying or receiving spousal support is about half the length of the marriage.
 Therefore, if you were married for eight years, you will presumptively pay or receive spousal support for about four years.

-If your marriage lasted more than 10 years, it is considered a long-term marriage and there is no rule for how long your will pay or receive spousal support.
+If your marriage lasted more than 10 years, it is considered a long-term marriage and there is no rule for how long you will pay or receive spousal support.
 That is not to say that it is indefinite.
 It can end if the person who receives Spousal gets remarried, or one spouse passes away, or “until further order of the court.”
 This means that it is not lifetime/permanent spousal support.
 Either side can go back to court if they want changes made to the order.
 If they don’t do anything and they are both alive and the receiver of spousal support is not remarried, everything remains the same.

 A Gavron Warning means the receiver of spousal support is expected to be self-sufficient within a certain amount of time.
-Under a short-term marriage, reasonable amount of time is defined as half of the length of marriage.
+Under a short-term marriage, a reasonable amount of time is defined as half of the length of the marriage.